VernierST/godirect-examples/python/vpython_examples/readme.md

 - Note that the graph will show up to 3 plots.

 ## Troubleshooting
+- If you are familiar with github, you could search the issues or post a question at: https://github.com/VernierST/godirect-examples/issues
 - Try a different browser.
 In most cases using Chrome is suggested.
 - Place the `gdx.vp_canvas()` function before `gdx.start()` in your code.
 This is because there is code in the `gdx.start()` function that checks to see if the data collection rate might be coming from the VPython slider that is configured in `gdx.vp_canvas()`.
 - Write a simple VPython starter program that does not use GO Direct sensors and does not use the functions described above.
 This can be a good troubleshooting step if you are not sure why VPython is not opening a canvas.
 Here is an easy example to try: